Are you thinking about taking your business online?

 For more details, go here: The Small Business Digital Manager – How To Get Better Results Online

-The Website Planning Process Simplified
+The Site Planning Process Explained

-So … you want an online presence.
+So … you need a web presence.

 Let’s start, then, by understanding the website planning process.

-Step 1 – Your Website Goals
+Step 1 – Defining Your Goals

-For example, your goal could be to:
+For example, your main goal could be to:

 - Or you may need a combination of the above or something else entirely …